VejuneZem/vejune-zemaityte-site/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Cultural Data Analytics
+- Cultural data analytics
-- Screen Industries
+- Screen industries
 - Diversity

 # Education to show in About widget